- Page Count: 449

 The plot definitely is something I would absolutely adore… if it were better executed.
 It was still really fun, but definitely got frustrating at times.
 The whole story somehow managed to simultaneously speed through everything AND drag.
 There was just a lot more telling than actually doing… even the action scenes were somehow boring and unclear.
 I wasn’t totally certain what was going on half of the time and the characters themselves were hard to pin down.

 And the instalove was odd… it was instantaneous and based on nothing, yet took the entire book to play out without ever really building into anything more.
-So I don’t know what to do with that but I somehow still ship them?
+So I don’t know what to do with that but I somehow still ship them??

 The story itself was hard to get through because the narration alternated between Titus and Iolanthe by flipping back and forth chaotically within the same chapter and then sending the reader to the back of the book for random footnotes.
-So that totally disrupted the story.
+So that totally disrupted the story for me.
 Even the potentially awesome battle at the end was a mess that lost me between the POV shifts and passive writing.
 And despite a major infodump, I still couldn’t get a strong sense of the world or the Atlantis villains that the whole story revolved around.